Many-body delocalisation as symmetry breaking

 In summary we have shown how, in a spatially extended many-body Floquet system with local interactions, the transition from an MBL phase to an ergodic one can be viewed as symmetry breaking.
 To do this we have related the disorder-averaged SFF to the spectrum of a transfer matrix acting in the space direction.
 In the ergodic phase this transfer matrix has $t$ leading eigenvalues which are asymptotically degenerate at large $t$, and these are associated with symmetry-breaking eigenvectors.
 The MBL phase on the other hand is characterised by a transfer matrix with one dominant eigenvalue, and the corresponding eigenvector breaks no symmetries.
 We have defined a local order parameter for the transition, and have shown that the behaviour of the SFF in the ergodic phase is associated with long-range correlations of this order parameter.

-This perspective on the many-body localisation transition, and the set of tools we have developed, raises a number of questions.
-For example, how does $\xi(t)$ behave in the vicinity of the critical point?
-What roles are played by time-reversal symmetry, and by charge conservation?
-It would of course be interesting to adapt our ideas to a Hamiltonian system.
-The broken symmetry in that case would be a continuous one.
+This perspective on the many-body localisation transition, and the set of tools we have developed, open new opportunities and raise a number of questions.
+While our focus here has been on behaviour deep within each phase, one can ask, for example, how $\xi(t)$ behaves in the vicinity of the critical point.
+Further questions concern the roles played by time-reversal symmetry, and by charge conservation.
+Finally, it would of course be interesting to adapt our ideas to a Hamiltonian system.
+This will require technical developments paralleling work described for Floquet systems in Ref.~\cite{garratt2020manybody}; a possible route might build on recent work described in Ref.~\cite{winer2020hydrodynamic}.
+Note that the broken symmetry in the Hamiltonian setting would be a continuous one.

 In contrast with work emphasising rare-region effects at the transition \cite{deroeck2017stability,agarwal2017rare}, here we have focused only on an averaged quantity, the SFF.
 This nevertheless captures the distinction between the MBL and ergodic phases.
-A natural next step would be to consider higher moments of the SFF.
-An alternative approach is to consider products of unaveraged transfer matrices, and the associated Lyapunov exponents \cite{chan2020spectral}.
+A natural next step is to consider higher moments of the SFF, whereas an alternative is to study products of unaveraged transfer matrices, and the associated Lyapunov exponents \cite{chan2020spectral}.

-We are grateful to Sthitadhi Roy for collaboration on related work, and to Sid Parameswaran and Adam Nahum for very useful discussions.
+We are grateful to S. Roy for collaboration on related work, and to S. Parameswaran and A. Nahum for very useful discussions.
 This work was supported in part by EPSRC Grants EP/N01930X/1 and EP/S020527/1.